 Use 3rd-party apps

 Now, let’s move to a real deal.
-Most of the modern smartphones come with the built-in maintenance tools.
+Most modern smartphones come with built-in maintenance tools.
 However, most of the time, they’re not properly suited for advanced readings, but rather for the cache cleanup and all kinds of tools that are not of much use.
 Antivirus apps are not really all that important or useful on Android.